Jesus's interactions with women: The woman who touched Jesus's garment

-Jesus practiced the ministry of touch, sometimes touching the "untouchables" and letting them touch him.
+Jesus practised the ministry of touch, sometimes touching the "untouchables" and letting them touch him.
 Among the things considered defiling (disqualifying one for the rituals of religion) was an issue of blood, especially menstruation or hemorrhage.
 One such woman had been plagued with a flow of blood for 12 years, no one having been able to heal her.
 She found the faith in a crowd to force her way up to Jesus, approaching him from behind so as to remain inconspicuous, and simply touching his garment.
 When she did, two things happened: the flows of blood stopped and she was discovered.

 Jesus turned and asked who touched him.
 The disciples tried to brush aside the question, protesting that in such a crowd no individual could be singled out.
 Jesus pressed his inquiry and the woman came and trembled at his feet; she explained her reason and declared amid the crowd what blessing had come to her.
 Jesus treated her as having worth, not rebuking her for what the Levitical code of holiness would have considered as defiling him.
 Rather, he relieved her of any sense of guilt for her seemingly rash act, lifted her up and called her "Daughter".
 He told her that her faith saved her, gave her his love, and sent her away whole.

 Fontaine writes, "The 'chutzpah' shown by the woman who bled for 12 years as she wrests her salvation from the healer's cloak is as much a measure of her desperation as it is a testimony to her faith."
 Fontaine comments that "the Bible views women as a group of people who are fulfilled, legitimated, given full membership into their community, and cared for in old age by their children," and that barren women risked ostracism from their communities.
 She notes that when disabled people are healed, the act "emphasizes primarily the remarkable compassion of the one doing the good deed, not the deserving nature or dignity of the recipient".